Bowen951209/open-karaoke-toolkit/README.md

 # Supported Platforms

 This project is written in **Java** and compiled using **JDK 17**.
-It should be compatible with Windows, Linux, and macOS, running on any JVM version 17 or higher.
+It should be compatible with Windows, Linux, and macOS, running on any JRE version 17 or higher.

 | Platform | Can run            |
 |----------|--------------------|